NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

   Something similar to EMG handling should be implemented (i.e. list of accelerometer channel names, etc.)

-- Some of the configuration values really need to be adjusted for each particular lab (such as EMG channel names) and some can be left as they are.
+- Some of the configuration values are mandatory to be adjust for each particular lab (such as EMG channel names) and others can be left as they are.
   It would be nice to have a list of "critical" config values and maybe a GUI wizard that would allow the user to set them easily.